 - The ACT is based on curriculum in core courses.
 The writing portion is optional, depending on the college the student wishes to attend.
 Only a small portion of postsecondary schools are requiring the written portion.
 If a student opts not to take the written portion of the exam and discovers it is needed later, he/she will have to retake the entire exam.

-- The SAT is a reasoning test.
-There is now a written portion of the test.
-Students do not have the option to take it without writing.
-The SAT will become more curriculum-based in the next couple of years.
+- The SAT is a primarily a test of the student’s ability to reason.
+There is now a writing portion of the test.
+Students do not have the option to take the SAT without the writing portion.
+The SAT is becoming a more curriculum-based test.

 PSAT (Preliminary Scholastic Assessment Test)